deadsnakes/python3.2/Doc/library/threading.rst

       .. versionadded:: 3.2

-   .. method:: notify()
+   .. method:: notify(n=1)

-      Wake up a thread waiting on this condition, if any.
+      By default, wake up one thread waiting on this condition, if any.
 If the calling thread has not acquired the lock when this method is called, a :exc:`RuntimeError` is raised.

-      This method wakes up one of the threads waiting for the condition variable, if any are waiting; it is a no-op if no threads are waiting.
+      This method wakes up at most *n* of the threads waiting for the condition variable; it is a no-op if no threads are waiting.

-      The current implementation wakes up exactly one thread, if any are waiting.
+      The current implementation wakes up exactly *n* threads, if at least *n* threads are waiting.
 However, it's not safe to rely on this behavior.
-A future, optimized implementation may occasionally wake up more than one thread.
+      A future, optimized implementation may occasionally wake up more than *n* threads.

-      Note: the awakened thread does not actually return from its :meth:`wait` call until it can reacquire the lock.
+      Note: an awakened thread does not actually return from its :meth:`wait` call until it can reacquire the lock.
 Since :meth:`notify` does not release the lock, its caller should.